Why is the BTC to GBP pair important to traders?

 The BTC to GBP pair matches the world’s leading cryptocurrency, Bitcoin, with one of the world’s most influential fiat currencies – the British pound.
 The pairing represents how many pounds are needed to buy one bitcoin.

-Launched in 2009, Bitcoin remains by far the most popular and widely accepted digital coin, boasting a crypto market share of about 70 per cent despite the emergence of many rivals.
+Launched in 2009, Bitcoin remains by far the most popular and widely accepted digital coin – boasting a crypto market share of about 70 per cent despite the emergence of many rivals.
 Even after a decade in existence, BTC still remains very volatile, offering huge potential for speculation.

 On the other end of the pair is the British pound.
 It is one of the most economically and financially important fiat currencies available.
-GBP is the fourth-most traded currency in terms of turnover and the third-most widely held reserve currency worldwide.
+GBP is the fourth-most traded currency in terms of turnover and the fourth-most widely held reserve currency worldwide.

 Its unique properties make the Bitcoin to GBP pairing one of the most popular crypto-to-fiat currency pairs in the market.
 As the volume of BTC to GBP transactions is growing, the pair clearly offers substantial opportunities to traders.